 Wisdom is the ability to distinguish differences.
 It is seeking accuracy in what we see, want, and experience over allowing our preconceptions of what we want or wish should happen sway our thoughts or decisions.

-Once you get and apply these principals you can ask yourself to get more information, consider the alternatives differently but you know there is no benefit or purpose to beating yourself up.
+Once you get and apply these principles, you can ask yourself to get more information.
+Consider the alternatives differently, but you know there is no benefit or purpose to beating yourself up.

 You already have everything you need to make the contribution to the world you were sent here to make.
 Anything more you wish you were or weren’t will take away from who you are.
 You own who you are and it is good.
 Nobody, thing or event can take away from who you are unless you let them.